 Luckily, all the aforementioned issues can be remedied with a little extra attention and a couple of key precautions.
 Here’s what you can do.

 Find Safety in Numbers

 In terms of quality assurance, two sets of eyes are always better than one.
-As good as automated have come to be proofreaders can be, they can’t be totally relied upon – there’s no substitute for human proofreaders.
+As good as automated proofreaders can be, they can’t be totally relied upon – there’s no substitute for human proofreaders.
 Make sure you’ve had at least two people read through each piece of copy before it’s sent out.

 Likewise, many setup and scheduling errors can be avoided with a simple approval system.
-Most marketing automation systems have prevent the ability to sends without authorization from a separate user.
+Most marketing automation systems can send without authorization from a separate user.
 Use this feature to your advantage.
-If nothing else, it make another person accountable for getting things right.
+If nothing else, it makes another person accountable for getting things right.

 Tidy Up Your Data

 If you’re going to be doing any sort of personalization with dynamic fields, your data needs to be in working order.

 First and most importantly, your fields must be standardized.
 All information must be in the same format so there are no surprises when it’s called.